exklamationmark/devenv/README.md

 # devenv

-Local dev environment with docker, golang, docker-compose, k8s
+Local dev environment with docker + docker-compose

+## have

+- cassandra
+- prometheus
+- chaos-monkey-esque termination of containers